 Several stars in Aquarius have names beginning with ‘Sad’.
 In Arabic, sa’d means ‘luck’.
 Alpha Aquarii is called Sadalmelik, from sa’d al-malik, usually translated as ‘the lucky stars of the king’.
 Beta Aquarii is called Sadalsuud, from sa’d al-su’ud, possibly meaning ‘luckiest of the lucky’.
 Gamma Aquarii is Sadachbia, from sa’d al-akhbiya, possibly meaning ‘lucky stars of the tents’.
 The exact significance of these names has been lost even by the Arabs, according to the German expert on star names, Paul Kunitzsch.

 In the Almagest, Ptolemy described Alpha, Beta and Gamma Aquarii as lying in the right shoulder, left shoulder, and the right forearm of Aquarius respectively.
 The head of Aquarius is marked by the relatively lowly 25 Aquarii, of 5th magnitude.
 Ptolemy listed 20 stars as lying in the flow of water from the jar, almost as many stars as in the main figure of Aquarius itself.
-He said that the flow of water ended at the star in the mouth of the southern fish, Piscis Austrinus, as can be seen in the star chart above.
-This is the star we now know as Fomalhaut, and is another example of stars being shared between constellations in the days before rigorous boundaries were established.
-Fomalhaut is now the exclusive property of the southern fish.
+In fact, early writers such as Aratus and Eratosthenes regarded the Water (Hydor, Ὕδωρ) as either a separate constellation or a sub-constellation within Aquarius (Hydrochous, Ὑδροχόος).
+The flow of water started at the star we know as Kappa Aquarii and ended at the star we call Fomalhaut, in the mouth of the southern fish, Piscis Austrinus.
+This is another example of stars being shared between constellations in the days before rigorous boundaries were established.
+Fomalhaut is now the exclusive property of Piscis Austrinus.

 Many ancient Chinese constellations, big and small, were to be found in the area of sky now occupied by Aquarius, including three after which lunar mansions were named.
 The 10th Chinese lunar mansion, Nü (‘girl’), took its name from a group near the border with Aquila formed by Epsilon, Mu, 4 and 3 Aquarii, representing a maidservant.
 Beta Aquarii and Alpha Equulei formed Xu (‘emptiness’), the 11th lunar mansion, symbolizing a place of desolation and darkness connected with funerals and mourning.